mayuresh-savargaonkar/starter-hugo-academic/content/event/informs/index.md

 #  - example
 ---

-This talk was presented at the INFORMS Annual Meeting and was sponsored by the QCRE division.
+This talk was presented at the INFORMS Annual Meeting and was sponsored by the QSR division.
 Thank you all for attending!